National Cowboy & Western Heritage Museum

-Several fountains were originally part of the grounds of the then named National Cowboy Hall of Fame in Oklahoma City in May 1972.

-The National Cowboy & Western Heritage Museum is a museum in Oklahoma City, Oklahoma, United States, with more than 28,000 Western and Native American art works and artifacts.
+The National Cowboy & Western Heritage Museum is a museum in Oklahoma City, Oklahoma, United States, with more than 28,000 Western and American Indian art works and artifacts.
 The facility also has the world's most extensive collection of American rodeo photographs, barbed wire, saddlery, and early rodeo trophies.
 Museum collections focus on preserving and interpreting the heritage of the American West.
 The museum has an extensive collection of paintings by Charles Marion Russell and Frederic Remington.
 It also hosts the annual Prix de West Invitational Art Exhibition and Sale each June, one of the leading events in the world of Western American Art.
 The Prix de West Artists sell original works of art as a fundraiser for the museum.